realadammatthew/humbleberger/src/ads/isaiah-53-suffering-servant.md

 ## What This Means for You

 Isaiah 53 is not a passage to be analyzed only as literature or history.
-It’s a love letter written in pain, a promise penned in sorrow, and a roadmap to reconciliation between God and humanity.
+It’s a love letter written in pain, a promise penned in sorrow, and a roadmap to reconciliation between G-d and humanity.

 If Yeshua is the Servant described by Isaiah, then His suffering was not for nothing—it was **for you**.